marmelab/react-admin/docs/Show.md

 ## `sx`: CSS API

-The `<Show>` component accepts the usual `className` prop but you can override many class names injected to the inner components by React-admin thanks to the `sx` property (as most Material UI components, see their [documentation about it](https://mui.com/customization/how-to-customize/#overriding-nested-component-styles)).
+The `<Show>` component accepts the usual `className` prop but you can override many class names injected to the inner components by React-admin thanks to the `sx` property (as most MUI  components, see their [documentation about it](https://mui.com/customization/how-to-customize/#overriding-nested-component-styles)).
 This property accepts the following subclasses:

 | Rule name        | Description                                                   |
 |------------------| ------------------------------------------------------------- |